-Settings: -10.0 to +10.0 degrees; Default = 0
+Settings: -10.0 to +10.0 degrees, Default = 0

 Temp.
 Offset will adjust the temperature readout by the amount entered.

-Speed Calibration
+This menu option is available if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once.